Magnetar emergence in a peculiar gamma-ray burst from a compact star merger

-The identification of a magnetar engine from a merger event suggests that the neutron star equation of state is relatively stiff\cite{Gao2016PRD,Margalit2019ApJ}.
-It also challenges modelers who currently fail to generate a relativistic jet from new-born magnetars\cite{Ciolfi2020MNRAS}.
+The identification of a magnetar engine from a merger event suggests that the neutron star (NS) equation of state is relatively stiff\cite{Gao2016PRD,Margalit2019ApJ}.
+The association with a regular kilonova\cite{Levan2023arXiv, YHYang2023prep} suggests that the energy injection into the ejecta from the magnetar engine is moderate (Methods).
+The magnetar engine also challenges modelers who currently fail to generate a relativistic jet from new-born magnetars\cite{Ciolfi2020MNRAS}.
 One possibility is that a highly magnetized jet is launched seconds after the birth of the magnetar when the proto-neutron star cools down and the wind becomes clean enough\cite{Metzger2011MNRAS}.
 In any case, the concrete progenitor of GRB 230307A remains an enigma.
-With a magnetar engine the progenitor can only be a binary neutron star (NS) merger or a (near Chandrasekhar limit) white dwarf -- NS merger\cite{Yang2022Natur}.
+With a magnetar engine the progenitor can only be a binary neutron star merger or a (near Chandrasekhar limit) white dwarf -- NS merger\cite{Yang2022Natur}.
 For the former possibility, one must explain why this burst is particularly long.
-A ``tip-of-icecube'' test\cite{Lu2014MNRAS} suggests that it is hard to make this burst to be a bright short GRB when one arbitrarily raises the background flux or moves the source to higher redshift (Methods and Table \ref{tab:obs_prob}).
+A ``tip-of-iceberg'' test\cite{Lu2014MNRAS} suggests that it is hard to make this burst to be a bright short GRB when one arbitrarily raises the background flux or moves the source to higher redshift (Methods and Table \ref{tab:obs_prob}).
 For the latter scenario, the fact that the light curves and spectral evolution between GRBs 230307A and 211211A\cite{Yang2022Natur} do not fully resemble each other would suggest that the mechanism must be able to produce diverse light curves.
 Unfortunately, GRB 230307A was detected prior to the fourth operation run (O4) of LIGO-Virgo-KAGRA.
 Future multi-messenger observations of similar events hold the promise of eventually unveiling the identity of the progenitor of these peculiar systems\cite{Yin2023arXiv}.

 {name={\bf Table}} {name={\bf Fig.}}